nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 2. Items in `SQUARE_BRACKETS` are optional and will not be required in order to perform the command (e.g. [tags], [date]).
 <br>
 3. Items with `...` after them can have multiple instances.
 This means that there can be more than one occurrence of the particular item.
-For example, “[t/TAG]...” means that you can have multiple tags.
+For example, “[t/TAG]...�?means that you can have multiple tags.
 <br>
 4. The order of parameters is fixed and needs to be strictly followed.